openbullet/CaptchaSharp/README.md

 Console.WriteLine($"The solution is {solution.Response}");
 ```

 In addition, mind that not every service supports every type of captcha!
-You can find a table of the supported captcha type for each major service at this link (INSERT LINK LATER).
-If a method is not supported, a `NotSupportedException` will be thrown.
+If a method or specific parameters are not supported, a `NotSupportedException` will be thrown.

 ## What needs to be improved
 - Use C# anonymous types or `JObject` for the `AntiCaptchaSolver` instead of a million classes!